 How to Avoid 7 Critical Errors

 Avoiding the most common selling mistakes requires disciplined execution across multiple areas, each with its own timeline, deliverables, and dependencies.
 Sellers who approach the exit process tactically, rather than reactively, reduce risk and preserve value.
-This means embedding clear workflows into their operations long before listing the business for sale.
+This means embedding clear workflows into their operations well in advance of listing the business for sale.

 Build a Sale-Ready Business Before You Plan to Sell